Next-generation AAV vectors for liver-directed gene therapy

 AAVolution will significantly expand the toolkit for AAV-mediated liver gene therapy, developing novel and improved molecular instruments to address the most relevant hurdles toward safer and more effective therapies.
 This initiative aims to provide access to treatment for patients that are currently excluded from clinical trials.

-Moreover, these novel tools will constitute an innovative platform with the potential for broad expansion of disease indications beyond rare diseases.
+Moreover, these novel tools will constitute an innovative platform with a potential for broad expansion of disease indications beyond rare diseases.

 Financiële details & Tijdlijn